Learn something new every day

-The valve guides are designed to fit the valve stems with a minimal amount of clearance and they use oil that is seeped through the valve guide seal for lubrication.
+In general, guides are designed to fit over the valve stems with a minimal amount of clearance and they use oil that is seeped through the guide seal for lubrication.
 This oil is tasked with the job of controlling the high temperatures of the valve stem through the process of combustion.
-In aluminum head applications, the valve guides also aid in the prevention of heat damage to the head.
+In aluminum head applications, the guides also aid in the prevention of heat damage to the head.
 The ultra-high heat generated by the combustion chamber is radiated away from the valve stem by the guides.

-Perhaps the most expensive method for repairing a worn valve guide is to drive the old guides out of the head with a press and install new guides.
-This repair method is risky and many heads are damaged beyond repair.
+Perhaps the most comprehensive method for repairing a worn guide is to drive the old guides out of the head with a press and install new guides.
+This repair method is risky and many heads are damaged beyond repair; it also tends to be quite expensive.
 Once successfully driven out, the old guide is replaced with a new guide that is pressed into place.
 Once the new valve guide is in place, it is trimmed to fit and dressed to receive a new valve.
 This procedure is used primarily on aluminum heads.

-Knurling is perhaps the most popular method of repairing a worn guide.
-This procedure build up the guide and then reams it back to the proper size.
+A method known as knurling is usually a more popular option, though it isn’t always as accurate.
+This procedure build up the guide with extra metal and materials, and then reams it back to the proper size.
 Once the guide is repaired with whichever method is chosen, the guide seal is replaced.
 This is a small rubber cup-like component that pushes down over the valve stem.
 The seal is pushed onto the guide boss cast into the head and prevents excess oil from entering the guide.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!